 Nadia lives in North Carolina and enjoys skydiving, climbing and hiking.
 She grew up running, swimming and spending time outdoors in the working class suburb of Lauderhill, Florida.
 She later learned to skydive during nursing school.
-She’s currently a Cardiac Nurse with a passion for public health and addressing healthcare inequities in communities of color.
+Nadia is currently a Cardiac Nurse with a passion for public health and addressing healthcare inequities in communities of color.
 On the weekends you can catch this triple threat in the mountains!
 Check out her video collaboration with Merrell below.

 Name: Nadia Mercado